Robert Catesby: Further recruitment

 The day after Tresham's recruitment, Catesby exchanged greetings in London with Fawkes's former employer, Lord Montagu, and asked him "The Parliament, I think, brings your lordship up now?"
 Montagu told him that he was visiting a relative, and that he would be at Parliament in a few weeks' time.
 Catesby replied "I think your Lordship takes no pleasure to be there".
-Montague, who had already been imprisoned for speaking out in the House of Lords against anti-Catholic legislation, and who had no inclination to be present while more laws were introduced, agreed.
+Montagu, who had already been imprisoned for speaking out in the House of Lords against anti-Catholic legislation, and who had no inclination to be present while more laws were introduced, agreed.
 After the plot's failure he became a suspect and was arrested, but after intense lobbying he was released some months later.

 The recruitment of Rookwood, Tresham, and Digby coincided with a series of meetings in various taverns across London, during which the last remaining details were worked out.
 Fawkes would light the fuse, and escape by boat across the Thames.
-An uprising started in the Midlands and during it, Princess Elizabeth was captured.
-Fawkes escaped to the continent and explained to the Catholic powers what had happened in England.
+An uprising would be started in the Midlands and during it Princess Elizabeth captured.
+Fawkes would escape to the continent and explain to the Catholic powers what had happened in England.